 While I really love the white sand beaches of Riviera Maya, I can definitely appreciate the rugged shoreline in Cabo San Lucas and all of Los Cabos.
 The famous “arch” is beautiful, and the rugged cliffs that flank the coast are definitely special.

-We took a day cruise with Cabo Adventures and I honestly thought the entire coast was stunning.
+We took a day cruise and I honestly thought the entire coast was stunning.
 It’s very unique, and I like that.